 Snoring is another common ailment that can be treated with a mouthpiece.
 Many have found relief using these snoring appliances, as have their sleep deprived partners.
 There are a variety to choose from and can be purchased without prescription.

-There are several alternatives to CPAP for sleep apnea treatment.
-One of the options is sleep apnea mouthpieces.
-Sleep apnea mouthguards are custom made by dentists using a plastic-like mold to form to the specific shape of the patient's teeth and mouth.
+Mouthpieces can also be used as an alternative to CPAP for sleep apnea treatment.
+Sleep apnea is a serious medical condition, if untreated, can lead to heart disease and stroke.
+Sleep apnea mouth guards are custom made by dentists using a plastic-like mold to form to the specific shape of the patient's teeth and mouth.
 Not only do they help with sleep apnea, but certain oral devices can also prevent snoring.

 Most sleep apnea mouthpieces work by moving the jaw forward.
 Also called jaw advancing devices (JAD) or mandibular advancement devices (MAD), these sleep apnea mouthguards increase the size of the upper airway, thus reducing the air resistance that leads to sleep apnea and snoring.
 Some sleep apnea mouthpieces allow the user to adjust the degree to which their jaw is moved forward.
 An example of this kind of sleep apnea mouthpiece is the Thornton Adjustable Positioner (TAP).

 Tongue retaining devices are another type of sleep apnea mouthpiece.
 These oral devices for sleep apnea use a splint that keeps the tongue in place to ensure that the airway remains open during sleep.

 Although anti-snoring devices work in a similar way, if you are suffering from sleep apnea the oral device you use must be designed for sleep apnea specifically.